ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 ## Adding Operations and Feature Control

 To complete the behavior of the business object `Z_I_Rating` the following features are missing.
 First, it should be possible to set the status of one or several Ratings to `completed`.
-Currently this is only possible by editing the status field of the individual Rating entities.
+Currently, this is only possible by editing the status field of the individual Rating entities.
 Furthermore, once the status of a Rating has been set to completed no change or deletion of the Rating entity should be allowed.

 To achieve this behavior custom operations and feature controls are required.